 Serve the salad up in between two slices of bread for a fantastic sandwich.
 You can even serve it up on a croissant for extra buttery flavor and pillowy softness in every bite.

 If you are hoping to be a little healthier with your choices, you can serve this salad up in butter lettuce leaves for a fantastic lettuce cup dish.
+It’s what we do with our other tasty chicken salad: Waldorf Lettuce Wraps!
+We also serve our Cherry Chicken Salad on a bed of mixed salad greens.

 When you try the recipe, tell us what you think in the comments below and give it a star rating while you’re at it.
 Did you make any adjustments that you love and just have to share?
 We love hearing from you!